 If you’re wanting to add a bit of warmth and ambiance to your backyard, consider adding a fire feature!
-They are eye-catching, inviting, and functional while warming you up on cool Florida evenings.
+During chilly Florida evenings, they will keep you warm and are attractive, functional, and welcoming.

 Whether you’re looking for the perfect place to relax with family and friends or want to add a classy touch that matches your home’s aesthetic, Synergy Outdoor Living has you covered!
 Let’s get started!